anger/blog.jax.dev/content/post/hxp-valentine.md

 date: 2023-03-12T16:52:12-04:00
 draft: false
 ---
-This was an incredibly difficult but fun CTF.
+This was an incredibly difficult but rewarding CTF.
 Thanks to hxp for hosting!

 >Description:
 >>Create an awesome template for your valentine and share it with the world!